 Crops and plants can act as natural shelters by providing shading effects, reducing wind speed, and decreasing the nearby CO2 concentration31.
 However, various synthetic shelters can also be designed and deployed in the field to test for their influence on microclimate.
 Open-top Chambers (OTC) are relatively inexpensive and provide the means to manipulate parameters such as CO2, temperature, soil temperature, solar radiation, and humidity32,33.
 Yet, a cheaper alternative is UV-permeable Perspex shelters that can be used to increase the temperature, allow airflow, and change radiation intensity and UV permeability.
 To the best of my knowledge, no experiment has paired Perspex shelters with camera traps and temperature pendants in order to examine the impact of manipulations of the above parameters on animal behaviour.
 The closest analog is animal monitoring under solar panel arrays 34, but these surveys typically include full light exclosures by the panels.
 Thus, a field study testing a variety of shelter types can provide more insight into how each can influence the microclimate.
 This knowledge is key to the better understanding of how natural shelters, such as shrubs, may mediate the impacts of climate change on animals in the near future.

+KEEP but reorganize – I think you only need the 3 BIG paragraphs I proposed – those three things are critical to your work… I would cut these other ones from HERE but SAVE in case we need for writing papers later…

 Chapter 1: A picture is worth a thousand hours: a systematic review of camera trap papers to test for reported sampling effort.